Reporting standards and availability of data, materials, code and protocols

 Recommendations for other datasets

 In addition to these mandates, the preferred way to share any data sets is via public repositories.
-Scientific Data, a sister publication to Nature Research journals, maintains a list of approved and recommended data repositories organized by discipline.
+Scientific Data, a sister publication to Nature Portfolio journals, maintains a list of approved and recommended data repositories organized by discipline.
 Please consult this list to identify an appropriate repository for your data sets.

 Availability of materials

-A condition of publication in a Nature Research journal is that authors are required to make unique materials promptly available to others without undue qualifications.
+A condition of publication in a Nature Portfolio journal is that authors are required to make unique materials promptly available to others without undue qualifications.
 It is acceptable to request reasonable payment to cover costs of distribution and reagents may be made available via commercial or non-commercial third party providers.
 Any restrictions on materials availability, including if materials are to be distributed by a for-profit company, must be clearly stated in the paper.
 As per our policy on authorship responsibilities, it is expected that the corresponding author (or relevant designated authors) will be responsible for materials availability unless otherwise stated.

-Nature Research supports the Resource Identification Initiative, with the aim of promoting unique, persistent identification and tracking of key biological resources, including antibodies, cell lines, model organisms and tools.
+Nature Portfolio supports the Resource Identification Initiative, with the aim of promoting unique, persistent identification and tracking of key biological resources, including antibodies, cell lines, model organisms and tools.
 We encourage authors to include unique identifiers provided by the Resource Identification Portal, (RRIDs; for example, Antibody: RRID:AB_2140114; Organism: RRID:MGI_MGI:3840442), in the manuscript.
 More information on how to include listed RRIDs or generate new RRIDs can be found on the Resource Identification Portal.

 Authors reporting new chemical compounds integral to the conclusions of the paper must provide the chemical structure, synthesis and characterization of the compounds with sufficient experimental details to allow other researchers to reproduce the synthesis and characterization.

-For biological materials such as mutant strains and cell lines the Nature Research journals recommend authors use established public repositories when one exists (for example, Jackson Laboratory, the European Mouse Mutant Archive (EMMA), the European Conditional Mouse Mutagenesis Program (EUCOMM), the Knockout Mouse Project (KOMP), Addgene, RIKEN Bioresource Centre, the Mutant Mouse Regional Resource Centers, American Type Culture Collection, and provide accession numbers in the manuscript.
+For biological materials such as mutant strains and cell lines the Nature Portfolio journals recommend authors use established public repositories when one exists (for example, Jackson Laboratory, the European Mouse Mutant Archive (EMMA), the European Conditional Mouse Mutagenesis Program (EUCOMM), the Knockout Mouse Project (KOMP), Addgene, RIKEN Bioresource Centre, the Mutant Mouse Regional Resource Centers, American Type Culture Collection, and provide accession numbers in the manuscript.

 Cell lines: We strongly encourage deposition of new cell lines in repositories that will distribute them with certificates of authentication.
 Alternatively, we recommend that authors establish a profile of their new cell lines to allow future authentication.
 The distribution of human cell lines used in research should not be hindered by restrictions from donors.
 Researchers developing cell lines must investigate and disclose any restrictions associated with the tissue they are using (see this Nature Editorial for further explanation.)
 Cell line misidentification and cross-contamination is a common problem with serious consequences.
 Authors are asked to report on the source and authentication of their cell lines (relevant resources are listed under Further Reading)”

-Availability of computer code and algorithm
+Availability and peer review of computer code and algorithm

 Authors must make available upon request, to editors and reviewers, any previously unreported custom computer code or algorithm used to generate results that are reported in the paper and central to its main claims.
 Any reason that would preclude the need for code or algorithm sharing will be evaluated by the editors who reserve the right to decline the paper if important code is unavailable.